 So you are sure you love each other and the marriage green card interview should be as easy as a walk in the park.
 Right?
-If you fail to convince the immigration officer at your first marriage immigration interview that you have a good faith marriage, the USCIS may give you a written notice of a marriage fraud interview known as a Stokes interview.
-Alternatively, an immigration officer who suspects fraud may interview you and your spouse separately at the first interview.
-A Stokes interview is a taped interview in which the USCIS separates you and your spouse and ask questions.
-The goal is to decide whether your marriage is in good faith and not solely for gaining an immigration benefit.
+Some people fail to convince a USCIS officer at their first marriage immigration interview that they have a good faith marriage.
+The USCIS may subject the couple to a marriage fraud interview known as a Stokes interview at a later date.
+Alternatively, an immigration officer who suspects fraud in the marriage based green card application may interview you and your spouse separately at the first interview.
+A Stokes interview is a taped interview in which the USCIS interviews the married couple individually and compare their answers.
+The goal is to decide whether you have a good faith marriage or a marriage solely for getting a green card.

-At the Stokes interview you and your spouse will be sworn in and questioned separately.
+At the Stokes interview, you and your spouse will be sworn in and questioned separately.
 The examiner will compare your answers to the answers of your spouse and look for any discrepancies.
-If you give the same answers you will pass.
-If you don’t, you will be given an opportunity to explain any differences.
+If you give the same answers, you will pass.
+If you don’t, you will be allowed to explain any differences.

-As you and your spouse are under oath and the interview is taped it is very important that your answers be truthful.
-Giving false testimony under oath will not just result in denial of your green card but it is also a crime.
+As you and your spouse are under oath, and the interview is taped, your answers must be truthful.
+Giving false testimony under oath will not just result in denial of your green card, but it is also a crime.
 You should not guess about what your spouse will say.
-If you do not know the answer or do not remember it is better to say so and not guess or make things us.
+If you do not know the answer or do not remember, it is better to say so and not guess or make things us.

 What to bring

-It is important that the petitioner brings either a U.S. passport or a driver’s license and a social security card.
-You must bring the original documents you brought to the first interview to the Stokes interview.
-Be sure to bring your passport, I-94 and social security card, if you have one.
-You should also bring any other documents to support the petition as the examiner should consider other evidence besides the interview.
-Examples are bank statements, lease agreements, rent receipts, mortgage agreements, health insurance policies, utility bills, tax returns and photos.
+The petitioner must bring a United States passport or birth certificate (green card if the petitioner is a permanent resident) and a driver’s license.
+You must bring the original documents you brought to the first interview to the Stokes interview, including your marriage certificate and marriage termination documents for you and your spouse.
+Be sure to bring your passport, I-94, EAD and social security card if you have one.
+You should also bring any other documents to support the petition as the examiner should consider other evidence besides oral testimony.
+Examples of good faith marriage evidence include joint bank account statements, lease agreements, rent receipts, mortgage agreements, health insurance policies, utility bills, tax returns and pictures.
 You should also bring your last two pay stubs and statements and employment letters for both of you.
-The letters should be on company letter head signed by an official of the firms, stating when employment began, salary, dependents claimed and whom to notify in case of emergency.
+Your spouse work letter should be on company letterhead signed by an official of the firms, stating when employment began, salary, dependents claimed and whom to notify in case of emergency.